Briefing · 29/04/2026

 OpenClaw points the other way.
 It is built around the idea that the user already has a life, files, accounts, browsers, calendars, projects, repos, and workflows.
 The agent’s job is to operate across that environment while leaving enough state behind that the human can audit what happened.

 That is why the OpenClaw model documentation and model failover documentation matter.
-Model choice is not just a preference.
 In a runtime, model choice becomes infrastructure: price, rate limits, fallback behavior, context size, and failure mode all affect whether work stays safe and sustainable.

 We saw that directly with the Rob setup.
 When expensive fallback models are allowed silently, a rate-limit event can become a cost incident.
-That is not a writing problem.
-It is an operating policy problem.
+Model fallback is an operating policy problem.

 Why it matters